iupui-soic/dhis2-android-trackercapture/README.md

 - Password: district

 # Initialize the submodules
-To initialize the SDK as a submodule, from the command line you can run:
+To initialize the SDK as a submodule, from the command line you can clone as: git clone --recursive or run git submodule update --init on existing local repository
-- git submodule init
-- git submodule update

 To unininitialize and clean submodules, run git submodule deinit --all